xerolinux/XeroHub/content/iso.md

 It will be a bit more complex, but in this case it will never cost you anything and the code will forever be made available to fork and modify to your liking.

+### Included Features

+As mentioned earlier in the post, some fetures available via the toolkit were already applied on the ISO.
+Find the list of what has already been applied below, just so you do not apply them again :

+- PipeWire/Bluetooth
+- Flatpak + Overrides
+- Multithread Compiling
+- Chaotic-AUR Enabled
+- Printer Driver/Tools
+- Samba Tools and configs
+- Scanner Driver/Tools
+- Fastfetch/OhMyPosh
+- XeroLinux Layan Rice

+**Theming Issue :**

+There might be a small issue with **GTK4** app theming, I couldn't find a workaround, in case you use those, you will have to Launch my toolkt from the dock, head on over to **4.
+Customization** select option `g` to apply the fix.
+It only works for the included **Layan Theme**, if you use another well, you will have to ask its dev for patch, not all themes work for **GTK4/LibAdwaita** apps.

 ### How can I get it?

 In order to get it, please click the button below to get redirected to the **Ko-Fi Store** page where you will be able to donate however much you want starting from $6 onwards, and you will receive a confirmation e-mail, with a link to a special directory containing the ISO with the necessary credentials to access it.